AjoyNambiar/AjoyNambiar.github.io/_posts/2021-05-18-CLustering KMeans Intro: 3 Levels.md

 ![income.JPG](/images/income.JPG)

-One way to look at clusters is
-0- Mid income group living in North California in suburbs and surrounding areas of San Fracisco 1- Low income living in Suburb of LA and surrounding areas and some in border towns - Mexico, Nevada 2 -High income living in downtown LA  (Hollywood stars?)
+One way to look at 1990 California housing clusters is 0- People living in North California in suburbs and surrounding areas of San Fracisco.
+Their income is spreadout 1- Low income living in Suburb of LA and surrounding areas and some in border towns - Mexico, Nevada 2 -High income living in downtown LA  (Hollywood stars?)